APAF-bioinformatics/MultiScholaR/README.md

 By streamlining complex multi-omics analyses, MultiScholaR makes advanced analytical techniques accessible to researchers across all levels of programming expertise.

+## Using MultiScholaR

+MultiScholaR offers two primary ways to analyze your data:

+### Option 1: GUI Workflow (Recommended for Most Users)

+For a **code-free, interactive experience** using the end-to-end Multiomics GUI:

+1. **Download the Launcher**: Visit [MultiScholaR Launcher](https://github.com/APAF-bioinformatics/MultiScholaR-launcher) and download the appropriate launcher for your platform:
+   - **Windows**: `Launch_MultiScholaR.bat`
+   - **macOS**: `Launch_MultiScholaR.command`
+2. **First Launch**: Double-click the launcher - it will automatically:
+   - Detect your R installation
+   - Install/update MultiScholaR from the GUI branch
+   - Launch the interactive application
+3. **Use the GUI**: Follow the guided workflow through the interface:
+   - Import your data (DIA-NN, TMT-PD, or LFQ-Fragpipe)
+   - Define experimental design and contrasts
+   - Run quality control and normalization
+   - Perform differential expression analysis
+   - Generate enrichment results
+   - Create publication-ready reports

+**Prerequisites for GUI**: R (4.4.3+), Git, Pandoc, and Rtools (Windows only).
+See the [launcher repository](https://github.com/APAF-bioinformatics/MultiScholaR-launcher) for detailed setup instructions.

+### Option 2: R Markdown Workflows (For Advanced Users)

+For **programmatic, reproducible analyses** using R Markdown templates:

+1. **Use the Setup Script**: Download and run `project_setup.R` (see Setup Script section above)
+2. **Choose Your Workflow**:
+   - **DIA-NN with limpa imputation**: Use `DIA_workflow_limpa_starter.rmd` or `DIA_workflow_limpa_experienced.rmd` for advanced missing value imputation using the limpa package
+   - **Standard DIA-NN**: Use `DIA_workflow_starter.rmd` or `DIA_workflow_experienced.rmd` for standard DIA-NN analysis
+   - **Metabolomics**: Use `metabolomics_workflow_starter.rmd` or `metabolomics_workflow_experienced.rmd` for metabolomics analysis
+3. **Follow the Workflow**:
+   - Copy your data files to the appropriate directories
+   - Run chunks sequentially
+   - Generate reports using the provided R Markdown templates

+**When to Use Each**:
+- **GUI**: Best for interactive analysis, learning, and users who prefer point-and-click interfaces
+- **R Markdown**: Best for batch processing, custom analyses, reproducibility, and integration into larger pipelines

 ## End-to-End Multiomics GUI

 MultiScholaR v0.3.5 introduces a comprehensive, production-grade graphical user interface built using the `{golem}` framework, following modern Shiny best practices.
 The GUI implements the "app-as-a-package" philosophy, ensuring maintainability, scalability, and professional deployment capabilities.